-Ginna Clark MA, LPCC, LPAT, ATR, is a psychotherapist and art therapist in private practice in Santa Fe, New Mexico.
+Ginna Clark, PsyD., LPCC, ATR-BC, is a psychotherapist and art therapist in private practice in Santa Fe, New Mexico.
 She received her BA in psychology and women’s/gender studies from the College of Charleston in Charleston, SC and her MA in art therapy and counseling from Southwestern College.
-She is currently a doctoral candidate in training at the Institute of Contemporary Psychoanalysis and Psychotherapy in Los Angeles, CA.
+She received her doctorate from the Institute of Contemporary Psychoanalysis and Psychotherapy in Los Angeles, CA.

 Ginna works from a relational perspective, an integrative, contemporary psychoanalytic model, which draws from attachment theory, object relations, interpersonal systems theory, and self psychology to inform clinical process and thinking.
 She is particularly interested in the epistemological questions that underlie clinical process (e.g. how we come to know what we know), as well as the interpersonal impact on changes in procedural knowing (and how this relates to therapeutic action or what “works” about psychotherapy).